-Industry has recommended sourcing to the location where the greatest number of the SINAA functions are performed, consistent with how they have interpreted the current provision since it was adopted in 1994 and have reiterated on numerous working group calls as well as in industry documents dated Mar.
+Industry has recommended retainingsourcing to the equal weighting that has been in place since location where the greatest number of the SINAA functions are performed, consistent with how they have interpreted the current provision since it was adopted in 1994, which was and have reiterated on numerous working group calls as well as in industry documents dated Mar.
 15, 2011, Apr.
 26, 2011, Jun.
 23, 2011 and Jul.
 11, 2011, without receiving interpretations to the contrary.